earthly/website/blog/_posts/2021-11-03-bash-variables.md

 ## Local Shell Variables

 Local shell variables are local to the current shell session process and do not get carried to any sub-process the shell may start.
-That is, in bash I can export variables and variables I don't export are called local.
+That is, in Bash I can export variables and variables I don't export are called local.
 This distinction will make more sense once we get to exporting.

 For now, though, let's look at some examples.